sainathadapa/stubthat/README.md

 Use cases
 =========

-Stubs are generally used for testing purposes.
+Stubs are generally used in the testing environment.
 Here is an example:

 ``` r
 library(httr) # provides the GET and status_code functions